begner/K70Tray/README.md

 The Keyboardlayouts in this world are different.
 So - the K70Tray reads XML Files which holds the definition.
 Basicly its a Map: which key has which scancode, where is it on the Keyboard how big is ist and which led adress belongs to it.

+Take a look at the examples and play with that features.

 I'll be glad if you send me other XML-Layouts, so i'll commit them.